reuterk/pocli/README.md

 The pocli package provides a lightweight OwnCloud command line client for basic file operations such as upload, download, directory creation and listing, and deletion.
-It is built upon the official pyocclient package.
+It is written in Python and built upon the official pyocclient package.

 Requirements and installation